Skip to content

 Templates

 App templates are opinionated Helm charts that make it easy to deploy common workload types via podplane deploy.
-Each template handles the boilerplate - networking, TLS, ingress - so you only need to provide the basics like an app name and your container image.
+Each template handles the boilerplate - networking, TLS, ingress - so you only need to provide the basics like an app name and, when you do not want the template default, your container image.

 Environment variables can be set with Docker-style -e / --env flags: